The Breakers is OPEN DAILY.

 In December 2018, the Rhode Island Historical Preservation and Heritage Commission approved The Breakers Landscape Master Plan, as designed by Reed Hilderbrand landscape architects of Cambridge, Mass.
 The plan was the result of years of research by Reed Hilderbrand and Robinson & Associates of Washington, D.C.
 A thoughtful rehabilitation of the estate’s landscape broke ground in Spring 2019, focused on reviving the landscape along the length of the Serpentine Path that rings the property.
 The first phase was completed in August 2019.

-By the end of summer 2021, the Serpentine Path will be complete and the focus will shift to areas around the villa and Children’s Cottage.
+By the end of summer 2021, the Serpentine Path will be complete and the focus will shift to areas around the terrace and the Children’s Cottage.
 In all, the project is expected to take about five years and an investment of several million dollars.
 This ongoing project is funded by generous donors whose gifts are dedicated exclusively to this multiyear effort.